rodrigozrusso/rodrigozrusso.github.io/_posts/2015-07-06-Why-you-should-consider-JekyII-for-blogging.md

 layout: post
 title: Why you should consider JekyII for blogging
 date:   2015-07-06 10:00:00
+tags:
+- jekyll
-tags: jekyll, blog
+- blog
 ---
 Inspired by Jakub Jedryszek on his post [“Why Programmers Should Have a Blog"](http://architects.dzone.com/articles/why-programmers-should-have), I decided to start write down somethings, and if you are a programmer, you should start too.

 So, if you start blogging you have a lot of options on the category “content management system” (CMS) to post your insights.
 [Wordpress](https://wordpress.com/) and [Blogger](http://www.blogger.com) are the most popular, but wait a little bit until go deep on one these options.

 Get some minutes to try [JekyII](http://jekyllrb.com/) and as the original site says: